-Staff Learning & Development are only able to process completed applications once this supporting application has been completed.
+Learning & Organisational Development are only able to process completed applications once this supporting application has been completed.

 Please use the spaces in this section to state how the intended course of study meets the qualifying conditions, and the benefits to be gained by the applicant.

 The course is relevant to the current and future needs of the University

 This course will improve the current and future effectiveness of the applicant